BernhardHartmann/carrental_part2/_GETTING_STARTED_.NET-RabbitMQ/README.md

 ## Step two

-Add NuGet package "RabbitMQ.Client" to the "recv" and "send" -projects if not already included.
+In Visual Studio, add NuGet package "RabbitMQ.Client" to the "recv" and "send" -projects if not already included.

 ## Step three